This page is maintained to provide up-to-date information on Tucson Water's management of perfluorinated compounds (PFCs) in the water system.

 - Print articles in the Arizona Daily Star, which resulted from Tucson Water’s efforts to inform the public and elected officials.

 - Extensive television and radio coverage by local English- and Spanish-language news outlets.

 - The issue of PFCs in northwest area wells was discussed during numerous public presentations this year, prior to discovery of contamination in wells adjacent to DM-AFB.

 - The topic has been discussed at public meetings of the Unified Community Advisory Board (UCAB).
 UCAB is the local EPA-sponsored community advisory board reviewing the work by all contractors working on the overall cleanup of groundwater contamination at TARP.

 - Tucson Water prepares an annual Consumer Confidence Report that provides information related to our water quality monitoring efforts, including PFCs.

-- Water Matters, the monthly newsletter included in monthly Utility Services Statements, will also include an article highlighting this issue in September 2018.
-The newsletter is sent to all 225,000 Tucson Water customers.
+- Water Matters, the monthly newsletter included in monthly Utility Services Statements, included an article highlighting this issue in September 2018.
+The newsletter was sent to all 225,000 Tucson Water customers.

-- Tucson Water will hold a Facebook Live event in September 2018 to answer questions from the public.
+- Tucson Water held a Facebook Live event in September 2018 to answer questions from the public.